Unbewohnte/FTU/README.md

 - If `MAXFILEDATASIZE` is bigger than appr.
 1024 - the packets on the other end will not be unmarshalled due to error ??; FIXED - [ ]
 - Lack of proper error-handling; somewhat FIXED - [x]
 - Lack of information about the process of transferring (ETA, lost packets, etc.); FIXED - [ ]
-- No way to verify if the transferred file is not corrupted; FIXED - [ ]
+- No way to verify if the transferred file is not corrupted; FIXED via checksum- [x]
 - No encryption; FIXED - [ ]

 ## Good points